kaloyan-marinov/complete-terraform-course/README.md

       ```

       the other meta-argument `lifecycle` tag [/ sub-meta-argument]
-      that I'll call out here is
+      that [we'll mention] here is
       the `prevent_destroy` tag;
       this is kind of a safeguard -
-      if you have some piece of your infrastructure that is critical to not delete,
+      if you have some [critical] piece(s) of your infrastructure
+      that [you don't want to get deleted],
       you can add this tag,
       and then anytime
       if ... the `terraform plan` or `terraform apply` would have deleted that resource,
-      this would throw an error;
+      [the presence of that tag] would throw an error;

+      in summary,
-      and so this can help you
+      [using that tag] can help you
       really lock down some specific core pieces of the infrastructure
       that you don't want to be deleted